Engaging with your electricity retailer

 Wholesale costs

 Energy retailers buy their electricity from the same wholesale electricity market.
-The cost of this electricity for your retailer is factored into your price.
+The cost of this electricity is factored into your price by your retailer.

 Transmission and Distribution costs